voxpupuli/puppet-misp/README.md

 class{ ::misp:}
 ```

-An the module will use all parameters with default values, these values are specified later on.
+And the module will use all parameters with default values, these values are specified later on.

 ### Another usage example